apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/TraceYourApplication.md

 # Trace Your Application

+Instrument your server-side application with distributed tracing to gain visibility into its production behavior.

 ## Overview

 This guide is aimed at **application developers** who have some server-side system and want to make use of distributed tracing